 What about the IRS Offshore Voluntary Disclosure Program (OVDP)?

 There currently exists an OVDP program for taxpayers who want to sleep at night.
-Entering the program results in a 27.5% penalty per year based on FBAR assets and a 20% penalty on all unpaid taxes resulting from unreported foreign taxable income.
+Entering the program results in a 27.5% penalty per FBAR year based on foreign account asset values as well as a 20% penalty on all unpaid income taxes resulting from unreported foreign taxable income.
 Eight (8) years of amended income tax filings and foreign asset reports (FinCEN) are required.
 Some knowledgeable tax practitioners advise clients not to enter the basic OVDP program unless there are elements of intentional tax avoidance and evasion in the taxpayer’s filing history.

 THE STREAMLINED OFFSHORE PROGRAM

 On July 1, 2014, the U.S. Treasury announced a Streamlined Voluntary Disclosure Program for taxpayers residing in the United States as well as U.S. citizens residing outside of the United States.
-The key to qualifying for the streamlined program is an affidavit statement, under penalties of perjury that the taxpayer’s failures were due to non-willful conduct, that is, conduct that is due to negligence, inadvertence, mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.
+The key to qualifying for the Streamlined Program is an affidavit statement, under penalties of perjury, that taxpayer failures were due to non-willful conduct, that is, conduct that is due to negligence, inadvertence, mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.

-Taxpayer Streamlined filing requirements are the three most recent years’ income tax returns (usually amended returns – Form 1040X), including Form 8938, if applicable.
-Also required with the Streamlined Voluntary Disclosure is the filing of FBAR’s for the most recent six years for which an FBAR due date has passed (historically June 30th of a given year).
+Taxpayer Streamlined filing requirements are the filing of the three most recent years’ income tax returns (usually amended returns – Form 1040X), including Form 8938, if applicable.
+Also required with the Streamlined Voluntary Disclosure is the filing of FBAR’s for the most recent six years for which the FBAR due date has passed (now at October 15th for the 2017 tax year).

 U.S. Citizens living abroad, if eligible under the streamlined program, are exempt from the penalties on late filed FBAR’s.
-Individual income tax returns reported on the newly filed or amended returns can receive the same tax treatment (caveat – high unreported foreign income on Form 1040 may invite penalties).
-The streamlined procedures for taxpayers residing in the U.S. are different in that they call for a mandatory penalty – but the penalty is far less than regular OVDP program penalties; only a 5% penalty for one FBAR year in domestic streamlined cases.
+Individual income tax returns reported on the newly filed or amended returns may receive the same no tax penalty treatment (caveat – high unreported foreign income on Form 1040 may invite penalties).
+The streamlined procedures for taxpayers residing in the U.S. are different in that provisions call for a mandatory 5% penalty – but the penalty is far less than regular OVDP program penalties.
 Taxpayers are required to file three years of income tax returns and six years of FBAR reporting.
-The 5% penalty for FBAR’s is calculated based on the highest account balance reported on FBAR’s during the six years (or shorter period
+The 5% penalty (U.S. residents) for FBAR’s is calculated based on the highest foreign account balance reported on FBAR’s during the six year period.

-It is the writer’s belief that, unless taxpayers use the OVDP program or the streamlined program, other taxpayer voluntary disclosures (quiet disclosures), have increasing chances of audit.
+It is the writer’s belief that, unless taxpayers use the OVDP program or the streamlined program, other types of voluntary disclosures (quiet disclosures), have increasing chances of audit.
 The reason is the significantly more third party information is available to the IRS every year.

-Exception: Foreign taxable income liabilities fully reported and full paid need not use either OVDP or the Streamlined Program.
+Exception: Foreign taxable income liabilities fully reported and paid need not use either the OVDP or the Streamlined Program.
 Simply file delinquent FBAR’s.

 Threshold requirements for the streamlined voluntary disclosure treatment are set out below: